laravel/docs/precognition.md

 </div>
 ```

-You may also check if an input has passed or failed validation by passing the input's name to the form's `valid` and `invalid` functions respectively:
+You may also determine if an input has passed or failed validation by passing the input's name to the form's `valid` and `invalid` functions, respectively:

 ```html
 <span v-if="form.valid('email')">
     ✅
 </span>

 <span v-else-if="form.invalid('email')">
     ❌
 </span>
 ```

+> **Note**
-> **Note** A form input will only appear as valid or invalid once it has changed and a validation response has been received.
+> A form input will only appear as valid or invalid once it has changed and a validation response has been received.

-Of course, you will want to react to the outcome of a form submission which is why the form's `submit` function returns the Axios request promise.
-This can be handy if you would like to access the response payload, reset the form inputs on successful submission, or handle a failed request.
+Of course, you may also execute code in reaction to the response to the form submission.
+The form's `submit` function returns an Axios request promise.
+This provides a convenient way to access the response payload, reset the form inputs on successful submission, or handle a failed request:

 ```js
 const submit = () => form.submit()